2026 Alpine Skiing World Cup – Men's downhill

-The men's downhill in the 2026 FIS Alpine Skiing World Cup is scheduled to consist of nine events, including the final.
-The season is scheduled to begin with two downhills at Beaver Creek, Colorado (U.S.) on 4 and 5 December 2025, then to proceed to Europe for the remainder of the races, according to the initial schedule released on 12 June 2025.
+The men's downhill in the 2026 FIS Alpine Skiing World Cup consisted of nine events, including the final.
+The season began with two downhills at Beaver Creek, Colorado (U.S.) on 4 and 5 December 2025, then proceeded to Europe for the remainder of the races, which was consistent with the initial schedule released on 12 June 2025.
+For the third straight season, Switzerland's Marco Odermatt won the discipline title.

-The season will be interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo -- during 6–22 February 2026.
-All of the Alpine skiing events for men are scheduled to take place on the classic Stelvio course at Bormio.
-The championship in men's downhill is scheduled to be held on Saturday, 7 February.
+The season was interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo -- during 6–22 February 2026.
+All of the Alpine skiing events for men took place on the classic Stelvio course at Bormio.
+The championship in men's downhill was held on Saturday, 7 February and was won by Switzerland's Franjo von Allmen, who placed second in the discipline for the season.